gdha/www.it3.be/rear-support/limited_rear_sw_support.md

 <img src="{{ site.url }}/images/logo/rear_logo_100.png" width="51" height="58" border="0" align="left" alt="Rear logo" />
 Limited <strong>Re</strong>lax <strong>a</strong>nd <strong>r</strong>ecover (rear) Software Support contract is a software support contract for Linux systems.
 It is the simplest and easiest way to buy support from IT3 Consultants and it foresees in the following:

-* A rear software subscription is mandatory
+* A rear software subscription is included (REAR-1) - one single client using rear
 * Software contract is valid for <b>one (1) year</b> starting on the day the support fees are collected
 * Customers should use their [GitHub account](https://help.github.com/articles/signing-up-for-a-new-github-account/) to log an issue
 * Customers submit an issue at [GitHub issues page of rear](https://github.com/rear/rear/issues)